GRADUATE STUDENT RESOURCES

 Repeat to Replace

-All students on warning, supervision, or probation are required to participate in the university’s academic improvement program or satisfactory improvement plan.
+All students on warning, supervision or probation are required to participate in the university’s academic improvement program or satisfactory academic plan.
 The program includes a system of courses, counseling and advising to assist students with improving their performance and returning to good academic standing.
-The AIP/SAP forms are available at the Office of Graduate Student Services for your college.
+The SAP form is only available by your assigned college advisor within the Office of Graduate Student Services.
 Register for your approved courses only and pay your fees.
-If you wish to change your schedule, you must obtain approval from an advisor in the Office of Graduate Student Services.
+If you wish to change your schedule, you must obtain approval from an advisor in the Office of Graduate Student Services as well as your faculty advisor.

 Academic Honesty